aquinofb/checkout/README.md

 for more examples please see: `spec/checkout_spec.rb`

 ### Comments
 For this test, I tried to build thinking in a real world, like a new module to a system, not a piece of code.
-So, in my solution we can create N different promotions without change code.
+So, in this solution we can create N different promotions without change code.
 The solution for promotions is not tied to some number(i.e. 2, 10%, 60...) or some product(i.e. Lavender...), you can create custom promotions for what you want, as you want.

 ## License